Allium leaf miner

-Allium leaf mining fly was first detected in Britain in 2002, since when it has become a problem for allium growers in much of England and parts of Wales.
+Allium leaf mining fly was first detected in Britain in 2002, it has become a widespread in England and parts of Wales.
 The larvae bore into the stems and bulbs of leeks, onions, chives and garlic.
 Affected plants often develop secondary infections and rot.

-Allium leaf miner can be a problem on many common crops: leeks, onion, chives, shallot and garlic.
+Allium leaf miner can feed on leeks, onion, chives, shallot and garlic.
 The initial damage is done by the maggots, but secondary fungal and bacterial infections often cause the most noticeable rotting.

 Infestations are initiated by the adult fly:

 - The greyish brown flies are 3mm long